1 NYPD officer killed, another "fighting for his life" after shooting in Harlem

 As two officers walked down the hall, the door swung upon and "numerous shots were fired," Essig said.
 A third officer, who had stayed with the woman, then confronted the suspect and shot him in the arm and the head.

-It's not yet clear if the suspect survived.
-He was identified by Essig as 47-year-old Lashawn McNeil.
+He was identified by Essig as 47-year-old Lashawn McNeil, who is hospitalized in critical condition.

 Essig said a Glock 45 high-capacity magazine was recovered on the scene.
 The firearm had been stolen in Baltimore in 2017, he said.

-Mayor Eric Adams, who also spoke at the press conference, condemned the attack.
+Mayor Eric Adams, who also spoke at the press conference, condemned the attack and directed flags at city buildings to be flown at half staff.

 "It is our city against the killers…" Adams said.
 "This just was not an attack on three brave officers, this was an attack on the city of New York."